-Although we have received Sakigake designation for BCX7353 in Japan, we may not experience a faster development, review or approval process compared to the conventional process.
+Although we have received Sakigake designation for BCX7353 in Japan, we may not experience a faster development, review or approval process compared to the conventional process, and we could lose the Sakigake designation.

 Our clinical trials may not adequately show that our product candidates are safe or effective.